lucchesi-sec/ansible-network-automation-platform/README.md

 ## Support

-This platform automates enterprise Cisco networks with industry best practices for security, performance, and reliability.
+This platform automates Cisco networks with industry best practices for security, performance, and reliability.

 ---
 *Last updated: July 10, 2025*